ZHTang29/tp/docs/UserGuide.md

 > Lists all recipes that are in the storage, in the chronological order they were added.
-> Depending on the size of the window, may add multiple columns to display more recipes.
+> Depending on the size of the window, the user may add multiple columns to display more recipes.
 > In order to zoom in on a particular recipe in the list, user can double-click on the corresponding recipe